HL7/fhir-pacio-adi/input/pagecontent/patient_stories_and_personas.md

-### Create in a digital form and make available for sharing and accessing

-#### Create in a digital form and make available for sharing and accessing advance directive information
+### Create in a digital form and make available for sharing and accessing advance directive information

 Angie has Sickle Cell Disease.
 She worries that if she contracts COVID-19 and becomes unable to communicate with medical personnel, they won't be familiar with her history and specific treatment needs.